zenml-io/zenml/docs/book/index.md

 built from the ground up with extensibility in mind.
 Find out how to integrate other tools or proprietary on-prem solutions for you and your team in our section on [Stack Components](stack-components).

+## **Collaborating** - Work together with your team

+Share not only your code but also your ZenML stacks with your team.
+Find out how in our section on [collaboration](collaborate).